Biodiversity research and monitoring for conservation

 We are currently investigating the taxonomic status and distribution of white-cheeked gibbons in the area.
 This is done by recording their calls, which can be identified to species with detailed computerized analysis of the sonograms.
 This research is conducted in collaboration with Dr. Hradec from the University of Life Science, Czec Republic.

-To learn more about gibbons in Laos, read our publications:
+To learn more about White-cheeked Gibbon singing patterns in Laos, read our publication

 Otter surveys and conservation planning

 Very little is known of otter throughout Southeast Asia.
 Three species have been confirmed to occur in Laos (all listed in the IUCN Red List of Threatened Species): Vulnerable Asian Small-clawed Otter Aonyx cinereus, Smooth-coated Otter Lutrogale perspicillata and Near Threatened Eurasian Lutra lutra, but their distribution and conservation status remains unknown.
 Otters are declining across their range due to precipitous loss of habitat, illegal trade, and decreasing prey base.
 Information is urgently needed on their distribution, habitat use and local threats to plan conservation actions.

 We are collecting data on the distribution and taxonomic status of otter species in Nakai-Nam Theun, in order to adopt long-term effective, on-the-ground conservation strategies for the species occurring in this area.

 Read our report presenting preliminary results from camera-trap surveys:

 We are collaborating with the IUCN SSC Otter Specialist Group to contribute to the conservation strategy of otters in Southeast Asia.

 Large-antlered muntjac distribution and population monitoring